 emergency service means a service mentioned in paragraph (b) of the definition of emergency call service in section 7 of the Act.

-enforcement agency has the meaning given by section 282 of the Act.
+ESA means a Telstra Exchange Service Area specified in Part K of the Telstra ‘Home and Family Terms’ Section of the document known as ‘Our Customer Terms’ as published on the licensee’s website from time to time.

+FSA means:

+(a) an area that the licensee treated as a Field Service Area as at 21 November 2002; or

+(b) another area as agreed in writing between the licensee and the ACMA from time to time.

-inoperative in relation to a STS, means:
+inoperative in relation to an STS, means:

 (a) an absence of dial or ring tone; or